A Guide to Lourmarin: The Prettiest Village in Provence

 France is a country of beautiful doors and Lourmarin is no different.
 As you stroll through the quaint rues of Lourmarin, notice how each and every porte (door) is different from the next.
 Some of the doors are aged with hundreds of years of time, and other are a blend of old and new.
 Each is unique.
 Each is beautiful.

-Day Trips from lourmarin
+best Day Trips from lourmarin

 If you decide to use Lourmarin as your home base in the Luberon region of Provence, you can easily take day trips to many of the famous surrounding villages.
+Many of the Luberon villages listed below can be bundled as day trips from Loumarin, as they are all pretty close in proximity to one another and the villages themselves are all relatively small.

 Lauris: 7-minute drive from Lourmarin